nextgis/docs_ngmobile/source/editing.rst

 .. note::
    If you tap the back button in the top left corner (item 1 in :numref:`ngmobile_input_form_attributes_pic`) instead, the system will warn you about unsaved changes.

-The Camera icon at the bottom of a standard Attributes editing form (item 3 in :numref:`ngmobile_input_form_attributes_pic`) allows to add image files (e.g. photos) to each feature from the local storage or take new photos.
+The Camera icon at the bottom of a standard Attributes editing form (item 3 in :numref:`ngmobile_input_form_attributes_pic`) allows to add to each feature image files (e.g. photos) from the local storage or take new photos.

 .. _ngmobile_edit_attributes_ngfp:

 Editing attributes using custom form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the layer was :ref:`created from a custom form (NGFP) <ngmobile_import_ngfp>` the custom Attributes editing form will be used for editing.
-An example of such custom form is shown below in :numref:`ngmobile_custom_form_pic_1`
+An example of such custom form is shown below in :numref:`ngmobile_custom_form_pic_1`:

 .. figure:: _static/custom_form.png
    :name: ngmobile_custom_form_pic_1